basilesportif/gall-guide/guide-docs/poke.md

 > :poketime &mymark required-data
 ```

+Our `:poketime %print-state` example pokes with a mark of `%noun`.
+In line 36 we switch on the mark, and see it's a noun.
+We use the line `?>  (team:title our.bowl src.bowl)` to verify that the poke is coming from us (this isn't necessary, but it's often done for these debugging-type `%noun` pokes).
+Then we switch on `q.vase`, i.e. the value inside the vase.
+It's `%print-state`, so we run that code, which prints the `state` and `bowl`.

 ### Poking from an Agent
 Now we're going to send a poke directly from our agent.
 We'll poke ourselves, but, as you'll see, we can send pokes to any agent on any ship.
 ```